Understanding what the Christmas symbols stand for. You can teach these to your children to help them think about more than gifts at Christmas.

 who humbly in a manger laid.

-That year, we gave out the poem plus a bag of goodies for each item to our friends and neighbors.
+That year, we gave out the poem plus a bag of goodies for each item to our friends and neighbors as gifts.
 This is a fun way to help your child really internalize the symbols more AND to do some service.

-The ladies of the BFBN are all posting on Christmas topics today.
+The ladies of the BFBN also have some great Christmas ideas.
 Be sure to check those out:

 - Special Christmas Traditions You Need To Start With Your Family